 Maximum lifetime dose of an active substance.
 RayStation displays warnings and prompts the user at approval if the accumulated lifetime dose of a medication activity exceeds the maximum lifetime dose of the medication activity's active substance.
 The maximum lifetime dose is set when adding an active substance in RayPharmacy.
-The accumulated lifetime dose for a medication activity is calculated as the sum of the calculated dose of the medication activity, the doses for medication statements with the same active substance as the medication activity, and the calculated doses of medication activity.
+The accumulated lifetime dose for a medication activity is calculated as the sum of the calculated dose of the medication activity, the doses for medication statements with the same active substance as the medication activity, and the calculated doses of medication activities with the same active substance and in the same regimen that occur prior to the medication activity.
 It is the responsibility of the user to make sure that the entered medication statements are correct, that all relevant medications delivered to the patient prior to the current regimen are included, and that the maximum lifetime dose of an active substance is correctly entered.
 Note that medication activities in other plans or regimens are not taken into account.

 Maximum administration dose of an active substance.
-RayStation displays warnings and prompts the user at approval if the maximum administration dose of an active substance has been exceeded.
-The maximum administration dose is set when adding an active substance in RayPharmacy.
+Ray Station displays warnings and prompts the user at approval if the maximum administration dose of an active substance has been exceeded.
+The maximum administration dose is set when adding an active substance in Ray Pharmacy.
 It is the responsibility of the user to make sure that the entered maximum administration dose is correct.
 Also note that the maximum administration dose only concerns a single medication activity.
 Multiple medication activities within the same treatment day are not summed to determine if the accumulated dose exceeds the maximum administration dose.